 In an effort to provide a wide variety of quality programs and to share the resources and insights from each institution, every delegation that registers for the conference is expected to submit a minimum of one program proposal.

-Programs are targeted to either RAs or Advisors.
+Programs are targeted to RAs, Advisors, or for both populations.
 We would like to strongly encourage professional staff to present in the Advisor Programming Track.
 This will provide a great experience for all advisors attending the conference.

 We will be offering two program formats:

 Pick Me Up Programs (30 Minutes)

-Pick Me Up Programs are a snapshot of a hobby/interest that would entertain, inspire or motivate your peers and colleagues.
+Pick Me Up Programs are a chance to put on one of your most successful programs in 30 minutes or less.
 Click the link at the top of this page for the Program Proposal Form.
-Program Proposal Forms are due by December 18, 2013.
+Program Proposal Forms are due by December 20, 2014.

 Traditional Programs are designed for presenting information in a specific topic area.
 In these sessions your goal is to educate, inform, present, and/or gather information from participants.
 Click the link at the top of this page for the Program Proposal Form.
 Program Proposal Forms are due by December 20, 2014.

 Our Traditional Programming Structure easily addresses the needs of the audience.
-This structure is divided into three categories and described below: Personal Development, Academic Achievement, Wellness, and Social Action (Service, Sustainability, and Social Justice)
+This structure is divided into four categories and described below: Personal Development, Academic Achievement, Wellness, and Social Action (Service, Sustainability, and Social Justice)

 Programs that assist students or staff with creating a support network that promotes, fosters, and encourages: self-awareness, identity exploration, and community building.